nils-matthaei/ModelBasedSW_project/README.md

 	return len(s.data) == 0
 }
 ```
-By convention, the method to return an iterator over a container is called `All()`.
+By convention, the method to return an Iterator over a container is called `All()`.
 For our Stack, this method could look like this:
 ```Go
 import "iter"
 /*...*/